KimYoungChang92/data-story/docs/_pages/about.md

 ### About Me

 My name is Chaoran, from China and currently residing in Singapore.
-10 years ago, I won a scholarship and moved to Singapore for university.
-I considered myself lucky as I was exempted from either China’s college entry examination or Singapore’s A level test.
 My background is B.Eng Chemical Engineering and M.Sc.
 Industrial Engineering.
 But now I am a big fan of Data Science.

 ### About this Blog